freesewing/freesewing/markdown/dev/reference/sites/sanity/en.md

 The Sanity content scheme is stored in `sites/sanity/schema` in our monorepo.

+## Datasets

+We use two datasets:

+- `site-data` holds blog and showcase posts in all languages, as well as newsletter editions.
+This dataset is publicly avaialble.
+- `user-data` holds images uploaded by users, such as for their account image, or measurements set image.
+This dataset is not publicly available.

 ## Sanity studio

 The `sites/sanity` folder holds an instance of Sanity Studio -- the frontend to